 An endorsement is like a career path or area of focus.
-Students earn an endorsement by completing a clear sequence of courses in one of the five endorsement areas.
+Students earn an endorsement by completing a clear set of courses in one of the five endorsement areas.

-8th grade students select an endorsement in the spring when they meet with their counselor to create a Personal Graduation Plan (PGP) for high school.
-Students may choose more than one endorsement or change their initial endorsement at a later time.
-Students should speak with their counselor for more information.
+8th-grade students select an endorsement in the spring when they meet with their counselor to create a Personal Graduation Plan (PGP) for high school.
+Students may choose more than one endorsement or change their initial endorsement later.
+Talk to your counselor for more information.

 Students must earn at least one endorsement unless otherwise determined by a parent conference after the sophomore year.